 Topline:

-After months of speculation, Jet Propulsion Laboratory leadership has announced that 11% of the lab's workforce will be cut Tuesday.
+Layoff notices began to arrive in Jet Propulsion Laboratory employees' email inboxes Tuesday morning after leadership announced the day before that 11% of the lab's workforce would be cut.
 That's about 550 people.

-We've been here before: There were two rounds of large layoffs in 2024, with roughly 900 people let go.
+We've been here before: There were two rounds of large layoffs at the La Cañada Flintridge-based NASA center in 2024, with roughly 900 people let go.

 The justification: The reorganization has been going on since July, JPL Director Dave Gallagher wrote in a post on the lab's website.
 He said JPL's future depends on "creating a leaner infrastructure, focusing on our core technical capabilities, maintaining fiscal discipline, and positioning us to compete in the evolving space ecosystem — all while continuing to deliver on our vital work for NASA and the nation."
 The cuts are not related to the government shutdown, he wrote.